Read our 2023 annual report

 3. Climate change

-The effects of climate change touch on a number of related factors, including conflict and hunger.
+The effects of natural disasters and environmental risks touch on a number of related factors, including conflict and hunger.
 The number of climate refugees has been on the rise in recent years due to climate disasters growing in terms of destruction and frequency, and the UN estimates that 20 million people are displaced within their own countries each year due to similar conditions.

-Another quick note here on semantics: The UN doesn’t normally grant refugee status to people escaping climate change-related issues.
-However, this is an undeniable issue and cause for forced migration and one that often goes hand-in-hand with conflict.
+A quick note here on semantics: The UN doesn’t grant refugee status to people escaping climate-related issues if there are no other factors leading to their displacement, so “climate refugee” is not an official or accurate title.
+However, this is an undeniable issue, one that leads to forced migration and one that often goes hand-in-hand with conflict.

 Why is the refugee crisis a problem?

 For starters, it’s not because of the refugees themselves.
-In most cases they aren’t able to legally work in the countries where they are temporarily living — they often can’t even get formal housing — so the myth of refugees coming to steal jobs and affect the housing market is just that: a myth.
+In most cases they aren’t able to legally work in the countries where they are temporarily living — they often can’t even get formal housing.
+And more violence is directed towards refugees than led by refugees.

-Part of the problem with the current crisis is one of capacity: Providing the bare necessities to nearly 40 million refugees and ensuring protection of their rights is, to say the least, a challenge.
-Further complicating this is that many refugees are hosted in countries that are also prone to conflict, violence, and insecurity, making supplies and support that much harder to get to the right people.
+The real problem with the current crisis is capacity: Providing the bare necessities to nearly 40 million people and ensuring protection of their rights is — to say the least — a challenge.
+An added complication here is that most refugees are hosted in neighboring countries, countries also prone to conflict, violence, and insecurity.
+This makes getting supplies and support to displacement communities that much more difficult.

 What rights do refugees have?